 This chronic inflammation of the thyroid gland is caused by an autoimmune reaction—when the immune system malfunctions and attacks its own tissues.
 Because the immune system is suppressed during pregnancy, this disorder may become less evident.
 However, pregnant women sometimes develop hypothyroidism or hyperthyroidism that requires treatment.

 Abnormal antibodies stimulate the thyroid gland to produce excess thyroid hormone.
-These antibodies can cross the placenta and stimulate the thyroid gland in the fetus.
-As a result, the fetus may have a rapid heart rate and may not grow as much as expected.
+These antibodies may cross the placenta and stimulate the thyroid gland in the fetus.
+As a result, the fetus occasionally has a rapid heart rate and does not grow as much as expected.
 The fetus's thyroid gland may enlarge, forming a goiter.
-Very rarely, a goiter is so large that it interferes with delivery through the vagina.
+Rarely, the goiter is so large that it makes swallowing difficult for the fetus, causes too much fluid to accumulate in the membranes around the fetus (polyhydramnios), or causes labor to start early.